-Like the StringDelimitedDetector, this detector requires both a prefix and a suffix.
-However, the variable name may be substituted anywhere into the prefix or suffix by including the string "{0}" (without the quotes) wherever the name should be substituted.
+Like the String Delimited Detector, this detector requires both a prefix and a suffix.
+However, the variable name may be substituted anywhere into the prefix or suffix by including the string "{0}" (without the quotes)wherever the name should be substituted.
 Single quotes (') must also be entered twice where used.

-For example: Suppose the fields TX_ID and TS_ID were assigned in a page using a snippit of javascript code written as:
+For example: Suppose the fields TX_ID and TS_ID were assigned in a page using a snippet of javascript code written as:

-'''

 setField('TX_ID','1234'); setField('TS_ID','56789');

-'''

-Then the VariableDelimitedDetector could be configured to detect both of these assignments (1234 and 56789, respectively) with a file in the form of:
+Then the Variable Delimited Detector could be configured to detect both of these assignments (1234 and 56789, respectively) with the following configuration: